Shilionz/MMA-Hirota-D-operator/readme.md

 A Mathematica program about calculating Hirota bilinear D-operator.
 ====
-**`Dop.m` is not a Mathematica package, it only contains a function.
+**`Dop.m` is not a complete Mathematica package, it only contains a function.
 You may directly paste it into your programs for using.**

 **Intro**
 This Mathematica program may help you finding the bilinear form of certain equation, or quickly verifying your calculation result.